 FRP utility poles are engineered to last up 75 years in some of the harshest environments with little to no maintenance.
 Adding fire-resistant poles further increases their durability and longevity in fire-prone areas.
-As a result, poles will be less susceptible to damage and degradation caused by the heat from a fire.
+As a result, fire rated poles will be less susceptible to damage and degradation caused by the heat from a fire.

 The key benefits of non-combustible FireStrong poles are ignition prevention, increased grid resiliency and cost savings.
 For example, if and when a fire occurs, a grid protected by FireStrong power poles will be less likely to experience a failure.
-As a result, they will not need to be removed and replaced, meaning utility companies will not need to invest time and money into performing these operations, and end customers will not need to suffer through grid downtime.
+As a result, they will not need to be removed and replaced, meaning utility companies will not need to invest time and money into performing these operations, and end customers will not need to suffer grid downtime.

 FireStrong poles ship with an irreversible temperature monitoring system that is placed against the FRP pole.
 The system is engineered to continuously monitor the temperature experienced by the pole and permanently record the highest temperature measured on its surface.
 During post-fire inspections, utility workers can compare this measurement to a temperature vs. strength retention chart for the particular type of FRP pole to evaluate whether the utility pole has to be replaced.
 This step helps shorten the amount of time required for inspections without sacrificing the quality of the results.

 Looking for quality products to protect your Grid?
 FireStrong poles are here to help!
 Our fire rated poles and temperature monitoring systems can help you keep your grid safe during and after fire events.
 To learn more about our product offerings, contact us today.
 To discuss your product requirements with one of our representatives, request a quote.Contact Us

 Please fill out the form below and we will reach out to you as soon as possible!